Understanding the Property Owner's Burden of Care

 ii.
 The licensee is not likely to notice the hazardous condition.

-Since these rules and regulations are complex and often difficult to fully understand it is recommended that those who seek to file a premises liability claim contact a qualified attorney.
-An experienced attorney will be able to determine if there is validity behind the case.
+Since these rules and regulations are complex and often difficult to fully understand it is recommended that those who seek to file a premises liability do so with a qualified attorney.
+Our experienced Orange County personal injury lawyers will be able to determine if there is validity behind the case.

 Examples of a Premises Liability Case